-Calrec consoles have a higher ader density than most consoles, which is important in a live environment where the more faders you can control on the desk surface at one time, the better.
-In fact, Calrec can fit more physical faders into a limited space than any other manufacturer.
-Desk size is only one aspect rack space is always at a premium too, especially in a mobile unit, and Bluefin helps keep this down to an absolute minimum with all the DSP on a single card.
-Rigidity, low heat generation and lightweight materials are also important factors.
-Calrec designs consoles with all this in mind. which is why Calrec is a clear leader among companies providing audio mixers for broadcast trucks.
+Calrec consoles have a higher nature of Digital, HD, and 5.1 ader density than most consoles, which is important a significant increase in the in a live environment where the more faders you can compensation.
+For example, control on the desk surface in HD production it is often at one time, the better.
+In fact, necessary to use some SD Calrec can fit more physical equipment such as cameras. faders into a limited space The up-conversion of these than any other manufacturer. video signals introduces delays Desk size is only one aspect rack space is always at a that must be compensated for in the audio system. premium too, especially in a This compensation must mobile unit, and Bluefin helps be introduced in such a way keep this down to an absolute as to match the video at the minimum with all the DSP on output but not delay any a single card.
+Rigidity, low heat generation and lightweight audio being fed back to the presenters.
+Calrec consoles materials are also important incorporate 19.6 minutes of factors.
+Calrec designs dio delay divided into 432 consoles with all this in mind. mono legs of up to 2.73 which is why Calrec is a clear seconds each.
+They allow this leader among companies delay to be positioned in the providing audio mixers for audio path exactly where the broadcast trucks. operator needs it to achieve

-Yes, in fact we offer one of the most comprehensive SDI de-embedders available from a console manufacturer.
+Yes.
+In fact we offer one of the most comprehensive SDI de-embedders available from a console manufacturer.
 Our unit accepts and detects SD or HD signals for up to 4 streams per unit.
 Not only can the unit de-embed all 16 audio channels arranged in 4 groups per stream but it can also handle incoming synchronous or asynchronous audio with bypassable Sample Rate Converters.
 Optional Dolby Cat No 552 Modules allow for up to 8 Dolby E signals to be decoded per unit and these Dolby decoders can be assigned where required from the console.
 The unit provides a multi decoder serial ultimate flexibility.
 Calrec has data connector to output the Incoming Metadata.
 To ensure full redundancy, dual redundant PSUs and fully redundant dual Ethernet connections are fitted.